digipres/sentinel/README-registries.md

     $ cd ../digipres.github.io/_data/formats

-TODO automatic adding and committing of the updated information.

 When this content is pushed to GitHub, the source templates in digipres.github.io use the data files in _data to build up a static website that exposes this information to the web (using Jekyll via GitHub Pages).

-TODO Add master Travis CI script to run this automatically.

 TODO
 ----